 2) Central Electric will provide forms to be filled out for an early retirement.
 However, with an early refund, which can only be done in the event of death of a member, the full amount will not be received.
 Capital credit allocations come from three levels: Central Electric, East River Electric, and Basin Electric.
 If an early retirement is selected, only the Central Electric portion would be paid.
 East River and Basin allocations would be forfeited.

-In the case of a joint partnership, if one partner passes away, the capital credits revert to the surviving partner.
-If a partnership is dissolved and Central Electric is not instructed otherwise, one-half of the capital credits previously allocated to the joint membership, are re-allocated and re-credited to each joint member.
+In the case of a joint membership, if one member passes away, the capital credits revert to the surviving member.

 The best advice we can give you is to contact your tax preparer.
-He or she is the expert.
+They are the experts.